python-cmd2/cmd2/docs/features/generating_output.md

 self.stdout.write("Shall we play a game?\n")
 ```

-While you could send output directly to `sys.stdout`, `cmd2.Cmd`{.interpreted-text role="mod"} can be initialized with a `stdin` and `stdout` variables, which it stores as `self.stdin` and `self.stdout`.
+While you could send output directly to `sys.stdout`, [cmd2.Cmd][] can be initialized with a `stdin` and `stdout` variables, which it stores as `self.stdin` and `self.stdout`.
 By using these variables every time you produce output, you can trivially change where all the output goes by changing how you initialize your class.

 `cmd2.Cmd` extends this approach in a number of convenient ways.
 See [Output Redirection and Pipes](./redirection.md#output-redirection-and-pipes) for information on how users can change where the output of a command is sent.
 In order for those features to work, the output you generate must be sent to `self.stdout`.
-You can use the methods described above, and everything will work fine. `cmd2.Cmd`{.interpreted-text role="mod"} also includes a number of output related methods which you may use to enhance the output your application produces.
+You can use the methods described above, and everything will work fine. [cmd2.Cmd][] also includes a number of output related methods which you may use to enhance the output your application produces.

 ## Ordinary Output